Eastern and Oriental Express: Rolling stock

-The train is fully air-conditioned, and each compartment has an en-suite bathroom with shower and WC.
-Haulage is provided by common SRT and KTM diesel engines.
+The train is fully air-conditioned, and each compartment has an en-suite bathroom with shower and toilets.
+Haulage is provided by KTM diesel engines.

 The layout of many carriages and the comfort classes were also used for the designing of the Great South Pacific Express (now to be used as Belmond Andean Explorer).

 Train schedule

-The Eastern and Oriental Express operates nine routes.
-In 2010, it began new all-inclusive tour programs of six nights.
-For example, Epic Thailand starts and ends in Bangkok, and visits a number of villages, temples, and Chiang Mai before returning to Bangkok.

-The busiest route is Singapore–Bangkok:
+As of 2024, the Eastern and Oriental Express operates two seasonal routes in 4 days 3 nights cruise tour.
+Both routes starts and ends from Woodlands, with several stops for guided tour around Malaysia.

+Essence of Malaysia

+This route operates between November and February.
+Guests will bring on a tour to Pulau Payar in Langkawi and Penang on 4 days and 3 nights of tour.

+Wild Malaysia

+This route operates between March and October, and guest will bring on a tour to Taman Negara in Pahang and Penang on 4 days and 3 nights of tour.